Last Season's Winner: Potters Corner

 The Coral Welsh Grand National remains the big betting race over Christmas but that was not always the case as it formerly took place in February in the 1970s and over Easter in the 1960s.
 The winner has gone on to win the Cheltenham Gold Cup in the 1980s (Burrough Hill Lad), 1990s (Cool Ground and Master Oats) and since the turn of the century (Synchronised).
 The future blue riband winners aside, it is more widely regarded as better guide to the Randox Health Grand National.
 Corbiere (1982/82) and Earth Summit (1997/98) completed the double in the same season whereas Rhyme ‘n’ Reason (1987/88) and Party Politics (1991/92) both went one place better at Aintree than at Chepstow.
 Silver Birch also went on to win the Grand National two seasons after his success in 2004.

-Two six-year-olds fought it out last season but it could not have been any more different 12 months earlier as it was two 13-year-olds that finished first and second.
+Two six-year-olds fought it out two years ago but it could not have been any more different the previous season as it was two 13-year-olds that finished first and second.
 Prior to that edition only two winners were aged 10+ since Rag Trade in 1976, the dual winner, Mountainous, and Riverside Boy in a particularly poor renewal featuring just eight runners of which six were running from outside the handicap and half were fast approaching veteran status.

-Winners from outside the handicap are not uncommon though and Mountainous became the latest six years ago winning being 5lb wrong at the weights.
-After a spell when higher-weighted horses started to perform with much more distinction (three winners between 2006-2010 carried 10st) following on from nine straight years of winners carrying under 11st, three of the last eight winners have carried no more than 10st 1lb.
+Winners from outside the handicap are not uncommon though and Mountainous became the latest seven years ago winning being 5lb wrong at the weights.
+After a spell when higher-weighted horses started to perform with much more distinction (three winners between 2006-2010 carried 10st following on from nine straight years of winners carrying under 11st, three of the last nine winners have carried no more than 10st 1lb.

-The Lee family have won three of the last eight runnings, two for Richard and one for Kerry Lee in her debut season holding the licence four years ago.
+The Lee family have won three of the last nine runnings, two for Richard and one for Kerry Lee in her debut season holding the licence four years ago.
 Venetia Williams has twice been successful and Paul Nicholls has won this slog twice including saddling a 1-2-3 in 2005.
-He has come very close twice since supplying the runner-up in photo finishes.
+He has come very close twice since supplying the runner-up in photo finishes plus an additional second and third last season with Truckers Lodge and Yala Enki.
 Jonjo O’Neill has also landed the spoils twice since the turn of the century for J P McManus.
-The Irish have won two of the last 11 runnings.
+The Irish have won two of the last 12 runnings.

-The Pipe team were dominant in this race winning five times in six seasons during the late-eighties and early-nineties but their touch in this contest appears to have deserted them having supplied just three placed runners from their last 40 contenders, though one of those was Ramses De Teille who finished second last season.
+The Pipe team were dominant in this race winning five times in six seasons during the late-eighties and early-nineties but their touch in this contest appears to have deserted them having supplied just three placed runners from their last 41 contenders, though one of those was Ramses De Teille who finished second two years ago.
 Northern raiders have also failed to come to terms with this race of late.
-Their last winner was the Monica Dickinson-trained Righthand Man back in 1984 despite sending down plenty of leading fancies including four beaten favourites, the Sue Smith-trained Vintage Clouds being the latest two years ago.
+Their last winner was the Monica Dickinson-trained Righthand Man back in 1984 despite sending down plenty of leading fancies including four beaten favourites.
+The Christian Williams-trained Potter’s Corner was giving Welsh-based stables their first success since 1965.

 At a glance summary